Nature-Based Therapy

 How can nature-based therapy nourish you?

 Nature-based therapy was once unnecessary.
-In 2007, our humanity reached a new milestone with over half the world’s population living in urban areas, a percentage predicted to grow to two thirds of us by the year 2050[1].
+In 2007, our humanity reached a new milestone with over half the world’s population living in urban areas, a percentage predicted to grow to two-thirds of us by the year 2050[1].
 Whilst living standards tend to be higher in urban areas, much has been lost.
 This is coupled with a decreasing amount of time being spent outdoors by both children and adults[2].

 All living creatures, including humans, have developed complex bodies and minds in evolutionary response to the daily and seasonal rhythms of this world.
-Urbanisation, as a relatively recent phenomena, has placed strains upon us all as we are only just beginning to identify.
+Urbanisation, as a relatively recent phenomenon, has placed strains upon us all as we are only just beginning to identify.
 The term ‘nature deficit disorder’, coined by Richard Louv in 2005[3], speaks of the human costs of alienation from nature including a diminished use of the senses, attention difficulties, conditions of obesity, and higher rates of emotional and physical illnesses.
-Research also suggests that being nature-deficit weakens ecological literacy and stewardship of the natural world and that this poses the huge threat to nature that we are currently experiencing[4].
+Research also suggests that being nature-deficit weakens ecological literacy and stewardship of the natural world and that this poses a huge threat to nature that we are currently experiencing[4].

 Finding our way back out into the woods, waters and air has been proven to have countless benefits[5], [6].
 Immersing ourselves in the natural world has benefits for our own health and wellness, but wellness doesn’t happen in a vacuum.
 Awakening to the reciprocal relationship between ourselves and nature, and understanding the rich benefits of caring beyond the human community, ensures a well world.